 We bring great students to great schools

-If you meet either of these criteria and wish to invest, please send us an email at email@example.com
+If you believe that you meet these criteria and wish to invest, please send us an email at firstname.lastname@example.org

-Below are some of the features accessible through investing with Prodigy Finance.
+Below are some of the features of the MBA bond programme.

 - Diversification.
 Loan portfolio achieves diversification by funding postgraduate students attending business, engineering, law public policy, and health sciences degrees at top universities around the world.